dnemes/bearcave/README.md

-After I started to work on the game seriously, it soon turned out that I bit a lot more than I could chew, so please forgive me for the occasional clumsyness of the gameplay.
+After I started to work on the game seriously, it soon turned out that I bit a lot more than I could chew, so please forgive me for the occasional clumsiness of the gameplay.
 I hope however, that I managed to make at least the code readable, and that you will have some good moments with the game.